mozillascience/PaperBadger/README.md

 Clone (or Fork) PaperBadger and enter the directory: `git clone https://github.com/mozillascience/PaperBadger && cd PaperBadger`

+For an overview of the [architecture](docs/high-level-architecture.md) of the system and other details, visit the [docs](docs/) section.

 #### Environment variables
 If you would like to override the default configuration, create an `.env` file in your favourite text editor and use _default.env_ as a template (do not delete or modify _default.env_).